First Mustus Lake: Recreation

-Second, Third, and Fourth Lakes
+Second, Third, and Fourth Mustus Lakes

-Second Mustus Lake is 121.6 ha in size, 4.9 m deep, and 471 m above sea level.
+Second Mustus Lake is 121.6 ha in size, 4.9 m deep, and 470 m above sea level.
 A boat launch and washroom facilities are located along the southern shore, just off Highway 224.
 The lake's inflow from Third Mustus is at the northern shore and the outflow is at the eastern end.

 Third Mustus Lake is 342.9 ha in size and 20.12 m deep with an elevation of 472 m.
 On the west side of the lake is a creek that flows from Peitahigan Lake and on the north shore of the lake is the creek that flows in from Fourth Mustus Lake.
 Along the southern shore is the lake's outflow, which flows a short distance south into Second Mustus Lake.

 Fourth Mustus Lake is the smallest at 62.6 ha in size and has an elevation of 512 m above sea level.
 The lake's outflow is at the eastern end of the lake and it flows south-west into Third Mustus Lake.